 Not all adventures require a suitcase.
 Sometimes, a simple day out can lift spirits, spark conversation, and help seniors feel more connected to the world around them.

-But not every trip is built with older adults in mind.
-So what works best — and how do you make it stress-free?
+But not every outing is built with older adults in mind.
+Safety, comfort, accessibility, and energy level all play a role.
+So what works best, and how do you make each trip stress-free?

 Day Trips Matter More Than You Think